MrRobot458/Spring2025_CSC350H_ElevensProject/README.md

 # ElevensGame
 ## Game Overview:
-   Elevens is a card-based logic game where the player is dealt 9 cards (generally).
+   Elevens is a card-based logic game where the player is dealt 9 cards (generally), in this version it's 8 cards.
 The goal is to find valid combinations that either:

    - Add up to 11 (using two cards), or